pilgrim-12/harmonic-wave-studio/README.md

 2. Choose from 6 classic waveforms
 3. Experiment and modify as needed

+### Analyzing Signals with FFT ⭐ NEW!

+1. **Create a signal** - Use presets (Square Wave recommended) or add custom radii
+2. **Run animation** - Press Start and let it run for 5-10 seconds
+3. **Open Analysis panel** - Click "Analysis" in the left sidebar
+4. **Analyze Signal** - Click the purple button to run FFT analysis
+5. **View results:**
+   - Fundamental frequency
+   - Top 5 frequency peaks
+   - Harmonics breakdown
+   - THD (Total Harmonic Distortion)
+6. **Generate Epicycles** - Click "Generate Epicycles from FFT"
+7. **See the magic!** - Auto-generated radii perfectly recreate your signal! ✨

+**This is Fourier transform magic** - any complex signal decomposed into simple rotating circles!

 ### Playing Audio

 1. Run the animation to generate signal data